-2.56 Spore samples
+2.6 Spore samples

-A Sporewatch spore sampler (Burkard Scientific Pty Ltd, UK) was operated onat the walkup tower at 80 m height for 24 h on 16 separate days between 28-March and 23-April7, simultaneously with the TPM sampling.- Particles larger than 2 μm diameter were impacted onto an adhesive-coated tape attached to a drum within the sampler.
+A Sporewatch spore sampler (Burkard Scientific Pty Ltd, UK) was operated on the walkup tower at 80 m height for 24 h on 16 separate days between 28 March and 23 April, simultaneously with the TPM sampling.
+Particles larger than 2 μm diameter were impacted onto an adhesive-coated tape attached to a drum within the sampler.
 This tape was removed, mounted onto a microscope slide and examined with an Olympus BX60 light microscope with brightfield optics.
-Line scans were performed to identify fungi, and counts were averaged over 24 h and expressed per cubic meter of sampled air-sampled.
-All aerosol concentrations are given with respect to air volumes at ambient temperature and pressureImages were captured with a Canon D1200 DSLR camera and edited with Image J software (Schneider et al 2012).
+Line scans were performed to identify fungi, and counts were averaged over 24 h and expressed per cubic meter of sampled air.
+Images were captured with a Canon D1200 DSLR camera and edited with Image J software (Schneider et al., 2012).
 Fungal spores, pollen, fern spores, and other coarse bioaerosols were identified morphologically by a certified pollen and spore counter with the US National Allergy Bureau.